Rugby League World Cup hosts: 2025 moved to 2026

-The 2025 World Cup was recommended by the IRL to be hosted in the USA and Canada.
+The 2025 World Cup was recommended by the IRL to be hosted in the USA and Canada with their bid later being awarded.
 However due to the organisers Moore Sports encountering financial difficulties they were stripped of the hosting.

-The IRL then went on the recommend France who in July 2021 officially bid to host the World Cup.
+The IRL then went on the recommend France who in July 2021 officially bid to host the World Cup and again won the right to host the tournament.
+However in May 2023, France withdrew due to financial concerns from the new French government elected that month.